mstocco/mariostoc.co/content/traininglog/20230129-challenge2023-21weeksout.md

 Hint of a headache (just a 2 out of 10) and a nagging, dry cough are the final holdout symptoms from last week.

-My back is feeling less precarious this morning too.
+My back is feeling less precarious this morning.

 <!---->
 ## TUESDAY JAN 31